ailintom/umschriftpy/README.md

 ## Disclaimer and acknowledgements
 The current preliminary version is merely a proof of concept.
 It is not yet ready for use.

-The package is developed as part of the project “Altägyptische Titel in amtlichen und familiären Kontexten, 2055-1352 v.
+The package is being developed as part of the project “Altägyptische Titel in amtlichen und familiären Kontexten, 2055-1352 v.
 Chr.”, funded by the Fritz Thyssen Foundation.